nextcloud/documentation/admin_manual/ai/overview.rst

    #!/bin/sh
-   echo "Starting Nextcloud AI Worker $1" sudo -u www-data php occ background-job:worker -t 60 'OC\TaskProcessing\SynchronousBackgroundJob'
+   echo "Starting Nextcloud AI Worker $1" cd /path/to/nextcloud sudo -u www-data php occ background-job:worker -t 60 'OC\TaskProcessing\SynchronousBackgroundJob'

-Same as above, you may want to adjust the number of workers and the timeout to your needs.
-The above command will run with a timeout of 60 seconds which means any changes to the settings or the code will be picked up after 60 seconds (worst case scenario).
-This timeout does not, in any way, affect the processing or the timeout of the AI tasks.
+You may want to adjust the timeout to your needs (in seconds).

 3. Enable and start the service 4 or more times: